REGULATIONS for the XXXVI Pärnu International Documentary and Science Film Festival

 Main subjects of the festival are: Human Interest, Social Issues, Art, Music, Culture, Survival of Indigenous Cultures, Docs for Kids, Author’s POV.

 Pärnu International Documentary and Anthropology Film Festival was renamed Pärnu International Documentary and Science Film Festival in 2019 and is also known as Pärnu Film Festival.

-The 36rd Pärnu Film Festival will take place from June 27 to July 3, 2022.
+The 36th Pärnu Film Festival will take place in Pärnu from June 27 to July 3, in other cities from July 4 to 10, 2022.

 The aim of the festival in general is to support cultural survival of peoples.
 Only documentary films of high value and quality, recording human activities in social, historical or ecological context are accepted for competition screenings.
 We do not accept films which are against human values or encourage hatred and discrimination between races, neighbors, and nations.
 Films of high level of creativity and rigorous scientific content, as well as new forms of audiovisual expression are preferred.

 The official language of the festival is English.

 The length of films for the competition is not limited.

 In terms of screenings at other festivals, and earlier awards, there are no restrictions for the submission of films.